xfolka/python_course_2024/README.md

 If version is not specified, the latest version available will be installed.

 ### Install jupyter tools
-In a terminal, with a conda environment active, typ
+In a terminal, with your conda environment active, typ
 ```
 pip install jupyterlab ipykernel ipython
 ```